 These forms of past representation destabilize existing stereotypes and open the possibilities of new presentations and reception of cultural practices from socialism.

 An increasing number of scientific papers, newspaper articles, and public debates deals with this phenomenon.
 All of them agree that people who once lived in the same area share the same cultural obsession based on the common experience of everyday life in Yugoslavia.

 Some view this phenomenon as the result of current economic, political and cultural changes and traumatic post-socialist realities.
 Life in the SFRY has gained the status of “a golden age” which was followed by ruin.
 This aspect of nostalgia is considered to be a melancholic discourse, which represents the total absence of action, as a reaction to transient trauma.

 Others point out that Yugonostalgia is sentimental kitsch and an ephemeral side-effect of secondary nature, which serves mostly underdeveloped teenagers to articulate their personal identity and create continuity with the past.

 The idea of Yugoslavia is not to regenerate a country that fell apart, but to perpetuate it on a symbolic plane without resorting to ideology.
-This phenomenon is not reserved only for members of certain social groups like former elites who have lost their privileges or marginalized dissidents and dissidents.
+This phenomenon is not reserved only for members of certain social groups like former elites who have lost their privileges or marginalized dissidents.
 This is the feeling shared by many citizens of the countries of the former Yugoslavia: nostalgia for the “best”—Yugoslavian—years of their lives.
 As an alternative discourse of the past, it helps overcome the conflicts arising from the dominance of nationalist discourses and demonstrates the possibility of dialogue in the region, precisely because it honors the the existence of a political form of common life of different ethnic, cultural, and political traditions.